taicheukkin/react/README.md

+# Introduction

+## React
- creating an in-memory virtual DOM rather than directly manipulating the browser’s DOM. performs necessary manipulations within this virtual representation before applying changes to the actual browser DOM.
+ - creating an in-memory virtual DOM rather than directly manipulating the browser’s DOM.
+ - performs necessary manipulations within this virtual representation before applying changes to the actual browser DOM.

 ## Here’s how the process works: